replayio/docs/src/app/framework-devTools/cypress-timeline/page.md

 ---
 title: Cypress timeline
+image: /images/cypress.png
+description: Inspect your Cypress test as if it’s running locally with the Cypress timeline.
 ---
-Inspect your Cypress test as if it’s running locally with the Cypress timeline.

-{% figure alt="Elements panel" src="/images/cypress.png" height=870 width=870/%}

 ## Basics